pedrodardengo/pyckish/README.md

 # Pyckish
-### AWS Lambda Event extractor/parser/validator"
+### AWS Lambda extractor/parser/validator"
 Pyckish is an "extract, parse and validate" solution to allow ease of use when dealing with AWS Lambdas.
 It aims to make using Lambdas to handle HTTP requests an alternative that works similarly to other frameworks for back-end applications, like FastAPI.

-Currently, it can be used to extract HTTP data that comes in the event dictionary.
+Currently, it can be used to extract HTTP data that comes in the event/context dictionary.
 It extracts from the dictionary, parses it and validates it.
 It relies heavily on Pydantic, and will make your life simpler if you only like to deal with validated and correctly typed data.